MontealegreLuis/php-testing-tools/README.md

 ### Messaging

-Both the Web and the console application generate domain events, those events trigger email notifications.
+Both the Web and the console application generate domain events, those events send email notifications.
 Browse to [http://localhost:8080/][15] to see the emails that are sent after transferring funds either from the console or the Web application.

 To start the messaging container run this command: